Splits mar start of Syrian opposition talks

 After the Syrian National Council (SNC), the first major opposition grouping formed in Istanbul last year that became dominated by the Muslim Brotherhood, won scant international support, a Western and Gulf backed effort produced the new coalition earlier this month.

-Britain, France and Gulf countries have recognized the coalition as the sole representative of the Syrian people.
+The SNC has 27 members in the new coalition and a clash immediately broke out as the meeting started as the council tried to increase its share, delegates at the meeting said.

-However, the SNC has up to 27 members in the new coalition and a dispute broke out when the meeting started as the council tried to increase its share, delegates at the meeting said, as talks continued into the night to try to find a solution.
+"Nothing will proceed until we work this out," said one SNC member at the talks, who spoke on condition of anonymity.

 He pointed to many non-coalition members who attended the meeting, or were present in the Cairo Hotel where the conference is taking place.
 Most were members of the Brotherhood or close to the group, which bore the brunt of a bloody repression by Assad's father, the late President Hafez al-Assad, in the 1980s.